 If your baby is over-tired because of a too late bedtime or naps not occurring in synch with daytime brain outputs for sleep:

-· It is difficult for your baby to fall asleep and stay asleep.
+· It is difficult for your baby to fall asleep and stay asleep through the night.

 · Crying occurs before your child falls asleep.